Joe Fagnano leads UMaine to 38-28 homecoming win over Monmouth

 UMaine quarterback Joe Fagnano completed 14 of 23 passes for 181 yards including a nine-yard touchdown pass to Shawn Bowman and a 14-yarder to Montigo Moss.

+Defensive end Khairi Manns’ 11 tackles and forced fumble paced UMaine’s defense and fellow defensive end Jamehl Wiley had seven tackles and 2.5 sacks.

+Turkett completed 22 of 31 passes for 292 yards including TD passes of 17 yards to Dre Tucker, 31 to Dymere Miller and 43 to Assanti Kearney.
+Owen Wright scored on a three-yard run with 4:37 left to make it 38-28 but UMaine’s offense salted away the game.

-The game got off to an auspicious start for UMaine as the one of the Football Championship Subdivision’s most prolific offenses took the opening kickoff and marched 85 yards on just seven plays to take a 7-0 lead.
+The game got off to an auspicious start for UMaine as the one of the Football Championship Subdivision’s most prolific offenses took the opening kickoff and marched 85 yards on just seven plays to take a 7-0 lead on Tucker’s catch.

 But the Hawks wouldn’t score again until their last drive of the half.

-But an unnecessary roughness penalty on a kickoff return with 1:25 left in the half gave the Hawks good field position at the Monmouth 43-yard line and it took Monmouth just four plays to capitalize as Turkett hooked up with Dymere Miller on a 31-yard TD pass with 55 seconds left in the half.

-Smalls had set up UMaine’s first TD when he recovered a Turkett fumble which was forced by Khairi Manns at the Monmouth 22-yard line.
+Shakur Smalls set up UMaine’s first TD when he recovered a Turkett fumble which was forced by Manns at the Monmouth 22-yard line.

 Fagnano floated a nine-yard touchdown pass to Bowman in the left corner of the end zone to tie the game with 4:07 left in the first period.

-UMaine took a 14-7 lead when the Black Bears marched 73 yards on seven plays and Brock finished off the drive with a nifty 33-yard run.
+UMaine took a 14-7 lead when the Black Bears marched 73 yards on seven plays and Brock finished off the drive with his nifty 33-yard run.

-Brock broke a couple of tackles en route to the end zone.

-That came with 3:09 left in the half and Brown expanded the lead 1:35 later when he stepped in front of the intended receiver and returned Turkett’s pass 39 yards for a TD.
+That came with 3:09 left in the half and sophomore cornerback Kahzir ‘Buggs’ Brown expanded the lead 1:35 later with his interception return.

+Miller’s TD reception closed the gap to 21-14 with 55 seconds left in the half.

 Leading 21-14, the Black Bears wasted little time expanding the lead after receiving the second-half kickoff.